novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

 Abdulla: The user interface, along with the navigation drawer as a package was the most significant.
 Allowing them to work with everyone else's code specifically.

 Spasimir: My most significant contribution was writing the code to connect us to apimedic (the medical api).
 This allowed us to get symptoms, diagnosis and treatments about diseases.

+Muhammad: My most significant contribution was setting up the MySQL database hosted on 000webhost and creating PHP scripts to allow for get requests to be made from the app to to the database for registration and login validation.

 ### Tell us about a new technical concept/issue that you learned while working on the project.

  Dellis: I learned that there are multiple types of layouts we can use for Android Studio.